 “The acting is tremendous, the musicality virtuous, the foley production ridiculous.” – Greg Bruce Metro Magazine

-Little Shop of Horrors has toured extensively throughout 2015: UK, Ireland, NZ and Australia, including Edinburgh International Film Festival, Barbican London, The Sage Gateshead, Galway Arts Festival and Darwin Festival.
+Little Shop of Horrors has toured extensively in the UK, Ireland, NZ and Australia, including Edinburgh International Film Festival, Barbican London, The Sage Gateshead, Galway Arts Festival and Darwin Festival.

 The Little Shop of Horrors is an engaging feat of brilliant musical and cinematic theatrics celebrating the multiple skills of the live performers as well as the original film (Roger Corman 1960).
-The stage dynamics are dangerous and exciting in terms of the amount the company has to achieve – this is part of the attraction – Where will you look?
+Where will you look?

 LIVE LIVE CINEMA’S SPELLBINDING REDUBBING AND ACTING OF THE ORIGINAL “LITTLE SHOP OF HORRORS” – BY JOE FOWLER 25/6/15